tadashi-aikawa/obsidian-embedded-code-title/README.md

 ## Install

 For now, I don't have registered community plugins.
-So you need to install it manually with git.
+So you need to install it manually with git and npm.

 ```
-cd <your_vault>
-cd .obsidian
 git clone https://github.com/tadashi-aikawa/obsidian-embedded-code-title.git
+cd obsidian-embedded-clone-title
+npm run build
+mkdir -p <your_vault>/.obsidian/obsidian-embedded-clone-title
+cp main.js styles.css manifest.json <your_vault>/.obsidian/obsidian-embedded-clone-title/
 ```

 ## Use on Obsidian Publish